-Thousands brave snow to rally against Serbian leader
+Thousands brave snow to rally against Serbian leader Vucic

-BELGRADE, Serbia (AP) — Braving snow and cold weather, thousands have rallied in Serbia’s capital of Belgrade to express discontent with the autocratic rule of President Aleksandar Vucic and his government.
+BELGRADE, Serbia (AP) — Braving snow and cold weather, thousands rallied on Saturday in Serbia’s capital of Belgrade to express discontent with the autocratic rule of President Aleksandar Vucic and his government.

-The whistle-blowing crowds marched Saturday through central Belgrade, some carrying umbrellas against the falling snow.
+The whistle-blowing crowds marched through central Belgrade, some carrying umbrellas against the falling snow.
+Some people also wore yellow vests that have become a symbol of resistance for protesters in France.

 The protesters stopped by the presidency building, urging Vucic to resign.

-Thousands also rallied a week ago, protesting after thugs beat up an opposition party leader.
-Vucic’s opponents have blamed the violence on what they describe as an atmosphere of intimidation and fear imposed by Vucic’s populist ruling coalition.
+Thousands also rallied a week ago, protesting after thugs beat up an opposition party leader and dubbing the demonstrations “Stop to Bloody Shirts.”

-Vucic is a former extreme nationalist who now says he wants Serbia to reform and join the European Union.
-But critics say Vucic has restricted democratic and media freedoms in the Balkan country.

 Most Read Nation & World Stories